 Amy’s teaching style was great and really helped me quickly grasp some of the concepts of how Neuroscience can really help coaches.

-1 – Brain basics
+1. Brain basics

-As a coach i think its important to understand the basic structure of the brain.
+It's important for coaches to understand the basic structure of the brain.
 This helps you understand more about what could be happening inside the brain of your client.
 An appreciation for how the different parts of the brain interact, how neural pathways are formed and brain chemistry.

-2 – Neuroscience of change
+2. Neuroscience of change

 Neuroplasticity is defined as: